lakshmi26-u/Hotel-Booking-Cancellation-Prediction/README.md

 ## Project Overview

 This project was completed as part of the Applied AI & ML Essentials Capstone Project.

-The aim of this project is to predict whether a hotel booking will be cancelled or not using Machine Learning techniques.
-The project is divided into four parts that cover the complete AI and Machine Learning lifecycle.
+The aim of this project is to build a machine learning model that predicts whether a hotel booking will be cancelled or not.
+The project follows the complete AI and Machine Learning lifecycle from data cleaning to model development and LLM integration.

 ### Project Parts